Kitchen Conservatory

 Bob Colosimo - Guest Chef at Kitchen ConservatoryBob Colosimo

-Robert “Bob” Colosimo was born and raised in Warren, Pennsylvania and upon graduation from high school attended the Culinary Institute of America, Hyde Park, NY graduating in April 1980.
-Bob began his traveling food career in 1981 joining Holland America Cruise Line sailing on board several oceangoing cruise ships, including a world cruise in 1984.
+Robert "Bob" Colosimo was born and raised in Warren, Pennsylvania and upon graduation from high school attended the Culinary Institute of America, graduating in 1980.
+Bob began his traveling food career in 1981 by joining Holland America Cruise Line sailing on board several oceangoing cruise ships, including a world cruise in 1984.
 In 1984, Bob joined St. Louis-based Clipper Cruise Line as executive chef.
-During this period, Bob had the opportunity to work on passenger ships, river boats in Europe and on the American Orient Express Luxury Train.
+During this period, Bob had the opportunity to work on passenger ships, river boats in Europe, and on the American Orient Express Luxury Train.
 Bob also has worked as an adjunct instructor at St. Louis Community College, Forest Park.

 In 2008, Bob joined the Eleven Eleven Mississippi Restaurant team and in 2009 became the general manager/executive chef.
 Bob is a Certified Executive Chef and Certified Culinary Administrator.